 \section{Preliminaries and Problem Formulation}

-This section introduces the model for the class of power distribution systems considered in this work; in the process, relevant notation used throughout the paper is also introduced.
-Subsequently, we discuss the problem of voltage control in distribution networks with deep DER penetration.
+This section introduces the model for the class of power distribution systems considered in this work; in the process, relevant notations used throughout the paper are also introduced.
+Subsequently, we discuss the problem of voltage regulation in distribution networks with deep DER penetration.
 Additionally, we articulate a potential solution that coordinates (a) the utilization of conventional voltage regulation devices for handling slower voltage variations, and (b) the use of DERs and DRRs for handling faster variations.
 The section concludes with the formulation of an optimization problem that enables the realization of (b) above.